meezlung/CRScraper/README.md

 # Mga Kulang Pa:
  - Ranking system based on [Rate UP Profs (RUPP)](https://rupp.onrender.com/)
  - I think there should be a Login Page sa Svelte App.
 This is to use the credentials sa CRScraper.
+Link then test locally.
  - If kaya, host sana 'yung app sa internet.